elcrostatina/elcrostatina/README.md

 Currently:
-- Co-founder of the wesync.dev 🧑‍💼
+- Co-founder of wesync.dev 🧑‍💼
 - Teacher/mentor at webstack.academy 🤓
 - Consulting at Sky, Qodeup and several startups as software architect/developer 👨‍💻
 - Working on a web3 social app 🐂